Carotejada/native_club/README.md

 Traditionally, the private sector has been characterized by low levels of cooperation, it  privileges closed practices, ignoring that a strong industrial ecosystem results in benefits for the entire system, and this is achieved, precisely, by enhancing the mechanisms of collaboration.

 We know we have a lot to learn from the open collaboration movement, rooted in the world of  "Open Source".

+## How to contribute

+The main way to contribute to this project is to share experiences, success stories, tools, low (or zero) cost technologies and good practices that can be adapted by entrepreneurs, small and medium enterprises.

+To better understand how you can contribute [click here](CONTRIBUIR.md).